gizemsangur1/gizemsangur1/README.md

 gizemsangur1/gizemsangur1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-SKILLS
+You can see my portfolio site --> (https://gizemsangur-gizemsangur1.vercel.app/) SKILLS

 [![My Skills](https://skills.thijs.gg/icons?i=cpp,html,css,python,js,c#,react.js&theme=light)](https://skills.thijs.gg)